xuqiongkai/xuqiongkai.github.io/index.md

   ### Lecturer (equiv.
 Asst.
 Prof.) @ Macquarie University
 ---

-Dr. Qiongkai Xu is a lecturer at Macquarie University, having earned his PhD from the Australian National University and previously served as a research fellow a the University of Melbourne.
+Dr. Qiongkai Xu is a lecturer at Macquarie University, having earned his PhD from the Australian National University and previously served as a research fellow at the University of Melbourne.
 His research primarily focuses on Natural Language Processing, Privacy & Security, Machine Learning and Data Mining.
 Recently, his attention has been directed towards ***auditing machine learning models***, specifically in two areas: 1) identifying and addressing privacy and security issues in ML/NLP models and their applications and 2) developing comprehensive evaluation theory and methods for ML/NLP models from various perspectives.

 If you're passionate about these research topics, I would love to hear your thoughts and ideas.